How to buy Ant Group shares in the UK

 This valuation puts it on par with JPMorgan Chase, one of the largest financial institutions in the world.

-The projected price for Ant Group’s Shanghai stock is 68.8 yuan (about £7.97), while its Hong Kong stock is expected to launch at 80 Hong Kong dollars (about £8).
-Shares are expected to go live on their respective exchanges on 5 November.
+The projected price for Ant Group’s Shanghai stock was 68.8 yuan (about £7.97), while its Hong Kong stock was expected to launch at 80 Hong Kong dollars (about £8).
+Shares were expected to go live on their respective exchanges on 5 November 2020.

-There’s no way to predict exactly how the IPO will shake out, or how the US election might affect restrictions placed on the company.
+There’s no way to predict exactly how the IPO will ultimately shake out.
 We’ll update this page as more information becomes available.

 How to invest in Ant Group from the UK